WHATS HOT

 is an essential nutrient for pregnant women.

-It helps the baby develop strong bones, teeth and muscles, and contributes to a heart and normal blood clotting.
+It helps the baby develop strong bones, teeth and muscles, and contributes to a healthy heart and normal blood clotting.
 If you don’t get enough calcium in your diet, your baby will take it from your bones, which can cause problems for you later in life.

 Aim for 1000-1200 milligrams of calcium per day during .

 If you are lactose intolerant or have an allergy to milk, you can still get calcium from other sources.
-Here are some other that are high in calcium:
+Here are some other foods that are high in calcium:

 – Salmon